How To Wear Neon To A Wedding, According To Kim Kardashian West

 Advertisement

 In each of these looks, she kept everything else simple.
 Her hair is either up in a high ponytail or down in a wet look or relaxed wave.
 Her makeup is classic Kim Kardashian with a focus on tan and nude tones.
-With the exception of the futuristic sunglasses at the wedding, Kardashian favored under-accessorizing each of these ensembles, which only serves to highlight the bright pieces more.
+With the exception of the futuristic sunglasses at the wedding, Kardashian favoured under-accessorising each of these ensembles, which only serves to highlight the bright pieces more.
 Also, she never mixes neons.
-To avoid the ‘80s look of wearing a rainbow, pick just one color to be the focal point.
+To avoid the ‘80s look of wearing a rainbow, pick just one colour to be the focal point.

 So, if you want to take some style cues from one of the queens of trendsetting, pare down the accessories, keep the makeup neutral, and let the neon do the talking.